tokenflex/ing

 npx tokenflexing@latest mcp

 Boots the tokenflexing MCP server.
-Register it in Claude / Cursor / Claude Desktop so the agent itself can call setup_device, refresh_stats, install_daemon, install_hooks, and import_cursor_csv.
+Register it in Command Code / Claude / Cursor / Claude Desktop so the agent itself can call setup_device, refresh_stats, install_daemon, install_hooks, and import_cursor_csv.
 Useful when you want the assistant to onboard you.

 Reading data